segmentio/analytics-android/README.md

-## Developer Feedback Requested: Analytics-Kotlin Pilot
+## Developer Feedback Requested: Analytics-Kotlin Beta

-**A pilot release of the new Analytics-Kotlin library is available at the [Analytics-Kotlin repository](https://github.com/segmentio/analytics-kotlin).
+**A beta release of the new Analytics-Kotlin library is available at the [Analytics-Kotlin repository](https://github.com/segmentio/analytics-kotlin).
 This library is governed by [Segment’s First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/), and should not be used in production scenarios.**

-During the pilot phase, Segment wants your feedback, contributions, and ideas.
+During the beta phase, Segment wants your feedback, contributions, and ideas.
 If you have requirements or ideas for features for Analytics-Kotlin and Segment's integration with the Android platform, let us know.

 analytics-android